 Cost: Entry to Amman Beach (with pools and facilities) is 20 JD.
 The separated but more basic Amman Beach next door is 12 JD per person.

 Tip: Between April and October, head out on an excellent hike in Wadi Mujib, located next to the Dead Sea.

-Jerash is located in Northern Jordan 45 minutes from Amman.
-This modern city is one of the largest in Jordan, but the main draw are ruins of ancient Jerash.
+Located in Northern Jordan, Jerash is 45 minutes from Amman.
+This modern city is one of the largest in Jordan, but the main draw are the ruins of ancient Jerash.
 This Greco-Roman city was built as early as 300 BC by the Greeks.
-After conquests by Romans in 63 BC, Romans continued to build a prosperous city for hundreds of years.
+After conquests by Romans in 63 BC, Romans continued to build a prosperous city that lasted hundreds of years.
 This site holds some of the best preserved Roman ruins and is one of the most popular tourist attractions in Jordan.